hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

     ----------------------------------------------------------------------

-Ah, the FTs want to be able to add "choices" to a poll from the admin view.
-Django has a way:
+That's right, the FTs want to be able to add "choices" to a poll in the admin view.
+Django has a way.
 Let's edit ``polls/admin.py``, and do some customising on the way the Poll admin page works

 .. sourcecode:: python
+    :filename: mysite/polls/admin.py

     from django.contrib import admin
     from polls.models import Choice, Poll